Wagamundi/Universal-DarkMode/README.md

 A Script for websites, to easily switch between Light and Dark Mode, without hardcoding the elements.

 ## General Information
-  - You have to copy the ".html" Code I provided into your project, not all but the "<section>" "<script>" and "<link>" elements.
+  - You have to copy the ".html" Code snippet I provided in the /src directory into your html file.
   - It scans the Elements at side loading, so if you want it to load them later, just load the script again, or just after you did the other thing.
   - You have to reconfigure the light and dark patches
   - It is styled in my way, so feel free to edit that

 ## To-Do
-  - Add more Patches, because it currently only supports 2
   - If you have any wishes or things I can do better, please tell me.
   - More to come.